ecmwf/climetlab/docs/contributing/sources.rst

 Data sources
 ============

-A :ref:`Data source <data-sources>` is a Python class that reads data from a given location.
+A :ref:`Data source <data-sources>` is a Python class that accesses data from a given location.
 Climetlab has build-in sources (the most common being the "url" source) and a plugin can add more sources capabilities.
+A Source provides access to data, the code performing the actual reading can either be located in the Source itself or delegated to a Reader class.
+See details in :ref:`Source class <reference/source>'.

 Adding a new source as a plugin